tsacooks4u/tsacooks4u.github.io/_posts/2020-07-26-veg-momos-with-schezwan-sauce-and-noodles.md

     2. Add the finely chopped ginger and garlic.
 Sautee it for 2 min.

-    3. Now add the green chillies...
+    3. Now add the green chillies…

     Vegetable noodles